Natandradesa/Natandradesa.github.io/content/_index.md

     content:
       title: "Get In Touch"
       text: |
-        Whether you have questions about my work, are seeking collaboration, or simply wish to connect, please do not hesitate to contact me at [jnas@cin.ufpe.br](mailto:jnas@cin.ufpe.br).
+        Whether you have questions about my work, are seeking collaboration, or simply wish to connect, please feel free to contact me at <span style="color: #0077cc;">jnas@cin.ufpe.br</span> or through other means of contact listed in my bio.
 I will do my best to respond promptly.

   #- block: collection
   #  id: news